• Skip to primary navigation

 Top Sirloin Premium Rotisserie Roast

-• One of the most tender rotisserie roasts with lots of flavour.
+• One of the most tender rotisserie roasts with lots of flavor.

 • Cooks evenly when done on the rotisserie.